 What makes an iconic fragrance?
 Of course it must be beautiful.
 But to bring about a shift in fragrance, to become an icon, it can’t be a ‘me-too’.
-Nobody could accuse Angel – designer Thierry Mugler‘s debut scent – of that: an olfactory ‘shock’, when it launched in 1992, it created a new ‘gourmand’ category and has gone on to become one of the bestselling fragrances in the world.
+Nobody could accuse Angel – designer Thierry Mugler‘s debut scent – of that.
+Angel was an olfactory ‘shock’, when it launched in 1992 – causing a sensation.

 Ballet dancer, interior designer, architecture enthusiast, photographer, art director, stylist: Thierry Mugler has always been something of a maverick, turning the luxury world upside down.
 ‘Excess’ and ‘freedom’ are watchwords of his catwalk creations – and of his fragrances.